OntimizeWeb/docs/_o_table_components/235-o-table.renderers.md

 ---

-permalink: /table-components/o-table-renderers.component/
+permalink: /components/table/renderers/
 title: "Column renderers"
 ---

-<h2 id="overview">Overview</h2>
-In this section we are specifing how to render a cell content of the column.
+In this section we are specifing how to add a render for a table column.

 <aside class="sidebar__right">
   <nav class="toc">